XeN9GeN/SiteParser/README.md

-Programm that parsing data from site.
+Py Programm that parsing data from site.
 Test version